 Outerwear - common terms

-To determine which outerwear suits the desired play and activities, people often talk about the garment's water column, breathability, waterproof, and water-repellent clothes.
-Water-repellent/waterproof clothes are measured in water column (WC) and their breathability (BR).
+To determine which outerwear is suitable for the desired play and activities, people often talk about the garment's water column, breathability, waterproof and water-repellent clothing.
+Water-repellent/waterproof clothing is measured in water column (WC) and its breathability (BF).
 Which outerwear you should choose depends on the context and purpose for which the garment will be used by your child.

 Water column

-Water column is a way to measure the degree of waterproofness of a garment.
-This is to understand the garment's ability to not let water through and based on this choose the right garment for the right activity.
-In practice, water column means placing a narrow tube on the outside of the garment (outdoor clothing), which is then filled with water until water starts to seep through the material.
-If a garment is said to withstand a water column of 15,000 mm, it means the garment can handle a 15,000 mm (15 m) high tube filled with water against the garment without water penetrating the outer garment.
+The water column is a way to measure the degree of waterproofness of a garment.
+This is to understand the garment's ability to prevent water from passing through and based on this to choose the right garment for the right activity.
+In practice, the water column means placing a narrow tube on the outside of the garment (outdoor clothing), which is then filled with water until water starts to seep through the material.
+If a garment withstands a water column of 15,000 mm, it means the garment can handle a 15,000 mm (15 m) high tube filled with water against the garment without water penetrating the outer garment.

 11,000 - 15,000 mm = Heavy rain for a few hours or moderate rain all day.